zeek/zeek/quickstart/index.rst

         network's activity.

     ``notice.log``
-        Identifies specific activity that Bro recognizes as potentially interesting, odd, or bad.
-In Bro-speak, such activity is called a "notice".
+        Identifies specific activity that Zeek recognizes as potentially interesting, odd, or bad.
+In Zeek-speak, such activity is called a "notice".

 By default, ``ZeekControl`` regularly takes all the logs from